lovebes/forestry-coram-software/content/blog/why-elixir-would-be-better-than-kotlin-in-a-startup.md

   * In JIRA sizing, this fact by itself is a sizable amount of work.
     * How do you even get the cookies from the request?
 How would you then add that to the header on the downstream service call?
   * Compare that to Elixir - just grab it from Plug.Conn.fetch_cookies() and then push that into the header for downstream call, made by HTTP client of choice, like HTTPoison.
+* In addition, what about testing?
+  * `@MockkuBean` annotation is useful, but the ergonomics of setting up the tests feels brittle in Spring Boot.
+    * There's a bunch of ceremonies just to get the mocking right.
+Syntax feels brittle compared to what ExUnit can accomplish.

+### Let's talk development mindset.

+The world of burgeoning microservices.
+The friction in trying to even scope out complex business needs seems to have developers reach for creating new services as the solution.
+Sure, we'll break out these into five different microservices which will solve the business need.
+We'll have this service feed into the DB while this other service will be in front of the DB, while this other service will be the client.
+All of the API calls will be documented in a separate contract repo so that we'll version everything.
+We'll have contract based development because without it this will immediately run into a ball of mud.

+Compare that to Elixir services - we think in business domains.
+One Elixir service can have a GenServer doing ingress work for DB hydration, while taking in client API requests from the frontend, and... that's it.
+Concurrency allows asynchronous scheduled work to operate completely independent.
+Even then developers don't have to look at spaghetti code, nor have to worry about dependency hell or common-shared-state hell.
+Analogy is wrong but yeah, each BEAM process could very well be its own small microservice.
+Deployment is just this one Elixir microservice, and it's pretty performant.

+I don't need to pinpoint which path allows for developer's brain the capacity to think about the business problem, and not so much the puzzle of glueing code together to work.
+Which path allows for more developer (and DevOps) more peace.

 ### Addendum: pre-filtering effect of candidates by just choosing Elixir